herrkessler/gulp-i18n-starterkit/README.md

 ### a GULP setup for static localized website

-localizations can be found in
+localizations use a modified verision of [gulp-international](https://github.com/herrkessler/gulp-international) and can be found in

 ```bash
 ./locales/*.json